turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

 Test Express is running on 3000.
   Client Routes
     ✓ should return the homepage with text
-    ✓ should return a 404 for a non existent route
+    ✓ should return a 404 for. a route that does not exist

   API Routes
     GET /api/v1/students